EncryVia/website-backend/README.md

-# website must be structured and encrypted
+# an website must be structured and encrypted